 Courses used to meet area requirements in the College and the Second Writing Requirement may simultaneously be offered in fulfillment of a minor, except that foreign language courses through level 2020, and 2120 for Portuguese, 2320 for French and 2060 for Chinese, may not be included as part of a minor.

 College students may choose from minor programs offered by the School of Architecture.
-These minor programs include architecture, architectural history, urban and environmental planning, landscape architecture, and historic preservation.
+These minor programs include architecture, architectural history, urban and environmental planning, landscape architecture, historic preservation, and global sustainability.

 The School of Engineering and Applied Science offers a minor in computer science for College students consisting of 18 credits.
 These courses include CS 1010, CS 2010, CS 2020, CS 2160, CS 3080, and CS 3400.
 Space in the CS minor is limited, therefore admission is competitive.